Helping with this project

 I greatly appreciate price guidance for any items you are willing to tell me about.

-What I am REALLY asking of you is the price YOU would be willing to pay to reacquire a certificate if something happened to YOUR certificate.
-I do not guesses of what some other unknown person might pay.
+You might have bought a certificate a long time ago when prices were different.
+In that case, I am asking you to tell me the price YOU would be willing to pay to reacquire a certificate if something happened to YOUR certificate.
+I am not interested in anyone else's guesses.
+I need your opinion!

-Why would I like information like this?
+Why would I like information like that?
 Because prices reflect desire, not rarity.
-A certificate might be truly rare, but there is little value if few people want it.
+A certificate might be truly rare, but so what?
+I no one else wants it, it is not worth much.
 Quantifying legitimate value is the goal.

 Inspections and corrections